 Incest involves a sexual relationship with a person in the immediate family, most frequently a child.
 In many ways it is similar to pedophilia (intrafamilial pedophilia).
 Incestuous feelings are fairly common, but cultural mores are usually sufficiently strong to act as a barrier to the expression of sexual feelings.

 Sexual sadism is the attainment of sexual arousal by inflicting pain upon the sexual object.
 Much sexual activity has aggressive components (eg, biting, scratching).
 However, forced sexual acquiescence (eg, rape) is an act of aggression.

 Sexual masochism is the achievement of erotic pleasure by being humiliated, enslaved, physically bound, and restrained.
-It may be life-threatening, since neck binding or partial ...
+It may be life-threatening, since neck binding ...